jpadantas/pop-up_attack/README.md

 - `imitation-learning.ipynb`: Main notebook for developing the imitation learning model.
 This includes data preprocessing, model architecture definition, training, evaluation, and plotting the results.

-- `flights/`: Directory containing the original flight data files.
-Each file represents a set of state-action pairs collected from flight simulations.

-- `adjusted_flights/`: Directory containing preprocessed flight data files.
-The data in these files has been cleaned and adjusted for input into the LSTM model.

 - `metrics/`: Directory where cross-validation metrics and overall model performance metrics are stored as CSV files.
 These metrics include mean squared error (MSE), root mean squared error (RMSE), mean absolute error (MAE), and R² scores, among others.

 - `models/`: Directory where trained models are saved.
 The models are saved in `.keras` format, with different models saved for each fold of cross-validation.